 7 x 25 minute episodes

-The young ragamuffin spook had been an inmate of an old workhouse somewhere in Northen England until he died when the plague swept the town back in 1864.
+The young ragamuffin spook had been an inmate of an old workhouse somewhere in Northern England until he died when the plague swept through the town back in 1864.
 Later, the old workhouse was destroyed by fire and a large Victorian house called ‘Cornerstones’ was erected on the site – now complete with built-in ghost.